 The term 'edge contraction' means here that the endpoints of a single edge are replaced by a single new vertex whose neighbors are formed by the union of the neighbors of these endpoints.
-By this, no multiple edges or loops appear and thus we always keep the resulting graphs simple.
+By this, no multiple edges or loops appear and we always keep the resulting graphs simple.
 Furthermore, note that, if we reasonably assume that no vertex is deleted that is formed by an edge contraction, the ordering of the operations is arbitrary.
 It is also easy to see that the minor relation is transitive, meaning a minor of a minor of some graph H is itself a minor of H.

 Several results concerning minor relations exist.
-The most straightforward question, is a classical problem in graph theory.
-It is a generalization of the SUBGRAPH HOMEO-MORPHISM PROBLEM mentioned in [10].
-We recall the analogously applicable proof for the following hardness result as we use the same argumentation later on:
+The most straightforward question is a classical problem in graph theory: